yonaskolb/XcodeGen/Docs/Usage.md

       - package: Yams # Yams in local will be used instead of Yams from remote repos

 ```
 These local packages get put into a `Packages` group in the root of the project by default.
 This can be changed with `options.localPackagesGroup`.
-However you can not set it as `dependencies`, and they are only used for overriding `packages`.

 ### SDK
 System frameworks and libs can be linked by using the `sdk` dependency type.
 You can either specify frameworks or libs by using a `.framework`, `.tbd` or `dylib` filename, respectively